sdss/archon/README.md

 pip install -e .
 ```

 Note that this will only install the production dependencies, not the development ones.
 You'll need to install those manually (see `pyproject.toml` `[tool.poetry.dev-dependencies]`).
+You will also need to return `create_setup.py` anytime the dependencies or metadata parameters in `pyproject.toml` change.

 ### Style and type checking

 This project uses the [black](https://github.com/psf/black) code style with 88-character line lengths for code and docstrings.
 It is recommended that you run `black` on save.
 Imports must be sorted using [isort](https://pycqa.github.io/isort/).
 The GitHub test workflow checks all the Python file to make sure they comply with the black formatting.

 Configuration files for [flake8](https://flake8.pycqa.org/en/latest/), [isort](https://pycqa.github.io/isort/), and [black](https://github.com/psf/black) are provided and will be applied by most editors.

 For Visual Studio Code, the following project file is compatible with the project configuration:

 ```json
 {